-A new international standard has recently been released focusing on one of the most complex indoor sound environments, the open office.
-For this very same reason this is one of our favourite subjects and therefore we are happy to update you on the new ISO 22955.
+A new international standard was recently released focusing on one of the most complex indoor sound environments, the open office.
+Delivering you clear instructions for creating great acoustics in demanding environments is one of our main objectives, so we are happy to update you on the new ISO 22955.

 So what is its scope and how can it support acousticians and sound enthusiasts in the field?
 In this post, we provide you with a detailed summary on how ISO 22955 raises the bar for acoustic comfort in open offices, by focusing on different types of office work activities and the acoustic conditions they require.